Irbesartan/hydrochlorothiazide (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, congestive heart failure, diabetes, glaucoma, gout, high cholesterol, or lupus.
-Tell your doctor if you have a mineral imbalance (such as high or low calcium, magnesium, potassium, or sodium in the blood) or a history of asthma or allergies.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, heart failure, diabetes, glaucoma, gout, high cholesterol, or lupus.
+Tell your doctor if you have a history of asthma or allergies.

 Possible Side Effects While Using This Medicine